tainvecs/garage/elasticsearch/README.md

   ./elasticsearch-<es-version>/bin/elasticsearch
   ```

-The first time starting Elasticsearch will generate password for the `elastic`
+The first time starting Elasticsearch will generate password for the
-built-in superuser.
+built-in superuser, `elastic`.
 Following the [official
 website](https://www.elastic.co/guide/en/elasticsearch/reference/current/targz.html#targz-running)
 to setup the authentication and authorization.